top of page

 From Retirement to Investigation: Ageing Characters in Detective Fiction

 Literary gerontology, emerging as a dynamic and relatively nascent field of scholarship, seeks to delve deeply into the intricate representations of ageing as depicted in literary narratives.
 Scholars in this discipline, known as literary gerontologists, aim to uncover how “the aging body is never just a body subjected to the imperatives of cellular and organic decline, for as it moves through life it is continuously being inscribed and reinscribed with cultural meanings” (Featherstone and Wernick, 1995).
 The interdisciplinary domain engages in a critical examination of the social, cultural, and biological norms that shape our understanding of old age, while simultaneously interrogating the pervasive ageist stereotypes that often permeate literature.
 By scrutinising the multifaceted portrayals of ageing, frailty, and dementia, literary gerontology aims to uncover the nuanced perceptions, representations, and misrepresentations that inform societal attitudes towards the elderly.
 The field not only addresses the victimisation of older individuals as depicted in literature but also explores the complex dynamics of family and intergenerational relationships.
 Through this lens, scholars analyse how narratives reflect and influence societal views on ageing, challenging reductive portrayals and advocating for a more nuanced understanding of the ageing experience (Harris, 2020).
 By engaging with these themes, literary gerontology offers a political reading on how literary representations shape cultural perceptions of ageing and the implications these narratives hold for real-world attitudes and policies affecting the elderly population (Barry and Skagen, 2020).
 This article employs aspects of literary gerontology to analyse how detective writers of the 21st century conceptualise and depict ageing, old age, and the elderly.
-In particular, it examines how these narratives subvert traditional tropes, presenting elderly characters not merely as victims of time but as complex individuals with rich inner lives and agency through the case study of Richard Osman’s The Thursday Murder Club.
+In particular, it examines how these narratives subvert traditional tropes, presenting elderly characters not merely as victims of time but as complex individuals with rich inner lives and agency through the case study of Richard Osman’s 2020 novel The Thursday Murder Club.

 Agatha Christie’s Miss Marple serves as a lasting symbol of the adaptability of detective literature, surpassing the limitations imposed by age and contesting prevailing societal conventions.
 Initially introduced in the mid-20th century, Miss Marple has emerged as a quintessential character, defying ageist stereotypes and establishing herself as a perceptive and sagacious investigator.
 Her persona not only revitalized the ageing detective archetype but also facilitated the emergence of a modern literary trend.